-Your vehicle's fuel system works to provide fuel to your car's engine as needed, to keep your vehicle running smoothly.
-The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the injections or carburetor.
-Over time, buildup forms on these fuel system parts which can cause the system to slow down.
+Your vehicle's fuel system works to provide fuel to your car's engine as needed to keep your vehicle running smoothly.
+The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the fuel injections or carburetor.
+Over time, buildup forms on these fuel system parts, which can cause the system to slow down.
 This is why it is so important to periodically bring your vehicle to Al's Certified Auto Repair in Augusta.
 We've been repairing cars since 2001 and are very familiar with all parts of your fuel system.

 Your vehicle's fuel pump sends fuel from the gas tank to your car's engine.
-Some vehicles, including Acura, Buick, Cadillac, and Chevrolet, have multiple pumps and tanks so ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
+Some vehicles, including Acura, Buick, Cadillac, and Chevrolet, have multiple pumps and tanks to ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
 The fuel pump also has fuel lines that send fuel from the tank to the engine, where it is combusted.
-To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called a fuel injector that opens just long enough to meter the perfect amount of fuel to run the engine.
+To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called “a fuel injector” that opens just long enough to meter the perfect amount of fuel to run the engine.

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
 If you are experiencing any trouble with your vehicle, don't hesitate to bring it to Al's Certified Auto Repair in Kennebec today.
 In addition to fuel and ignition system repair, we also offer services in Automotive Repair and Truck Repair.

-Here at Al's Certified Auto Repair in Augusta, ME, 04330, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.
+Here at Al's Certified Auto Repair in Augusta, ME 04330, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.

 Reasons You Should Do Business With Us:

-We've been fixing cars since 2001 and our team prioritizes top-quality customer service above all else.
+We've been fixing cars since 2001, and our team prioritizes top-quality customer service above all else.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
-If you are in Augusta, Kennebec County, Maine, Hallowell, Maine, Gardiner, Maine, Augusta, Maine or surrounding areas, feel free to call us at 207-622-4747 or go online to https://acar.biz/ to schedule an appointment!
+If you are in Augusta, Kennebec County, Maine, Hallowell, Maine, Gardiner, Maine, Augusta, Maine, or the surrounding areas, feel free to call us at 207-622-4747 or go online to https://acar.biz/ to schedule an appointment!
 Al's Certified Auto Repair - Auto Repair Services You Can Count On.